abhanjac/blood_cell_image_segmentation/README.md

 # Observations and Discussions:
+The results shows that the network is capable of creating a very good prediction of the segmentation maps.
+But in some cases some objects are predicted where the output map is a mix of two colors.
+Instead of the whole region representing the object be of the same color, part of it is of the correct color, and part of it is of a differet color.
+This shows that in some cases the network does get confused about what the object is and predicts part of the object as something else.

-### An overall look of the images with the superimposed heat maps is shown below.
+### An overall look of the results on several example images is shown below.

 ![](images/blood_cell_segmentation.gif)

-The video of this detection can also be found on [Youtube](https://www.youtube.com/) at this [link](https://www.youtube.com/watch?v=iXx_U7ga3FU&feature=youtu.be).
+The video of this result can also be found on [Youtube](https://www.youtube.com/) at this [link](https://www.youtube.com/watch?v=iXx_U7ga3FU&feature=youtu.be).